The Piarist School (Martin, Kentucky): Background

-Besides the Academic component, The School also has an Outreach Program to the poor.
+Besides the Academic component, The School also has an Outreach Program for the poor.
 The School website states that "Piarist Outreach completes the mission of the school.
 It complements the School's academic endeavors, and the Outreach Program connects those in need in Eastern Kentucky with the help offered by others throughout The United States."
-The Outreach Program is currently led by Mrs. Audrey Collins.
-Throughout the year, numerous benefactors send gifts of clothing, canned food, school supplies, Christmas gifts and other needed items.
-The Program provides school supplies to the Piarist School students as well as to many public school Family Resource Centers, and Mrs. Collins works with numerous churches and local social service organizations to distribute the food and clothing to the needy.
+Mrs. Audrey Collins currently heads the Outreach Program.
+Throughout the year, numerous benefactors send gifts of clothing, canned food, school supplies, Christmas gifts, and other needed items.
+The Program provides school supplies to the Piarist School students as well as to many public school Family Resource Centers, and Mrs. Collins works with numerous churches and local social service organizations to distribute food and clothing to the needy.
 Each year the Outreach Program, assisted by numerous groups, provides Christmas gifts to hundreds of underprivileged children from three different counties.
 This program is expanding each year.

-The school also hosts a number of volunteer groups who come to eastern Kentucky in order to repair and paint houses, build wheelchair ramps and complete other projects as needed.
-These volunteers are usually housed at The Oddfellows Youth Camp in Prestonsburg, at which Mrs. Collins serves as the volunteer caretaker.
+The school also hosts many volunteer groups who come to eastern Kentucky to repair and paint houses, build wheelchair ramps, and complete other home repair projects as needed.
+These volunteers are usually housed at the former Oddfellows Youth Camp in Prestonsburg, at which Mrs. Collins serves as the volunteer caretaker.
 But perhaps the most telling facet of the Outreach Program is the number of parishes and volunteers wanting to work with the School from around the country.
 Numerous parishes contact Mrs. Collins to coordinate donations for both the School's students as well as the people of the surrounding area, or to coordinate the services of those volunteers who travel to the area and work hard on projects that benefit the people served by the Program.
-Such services include providing food, clothing, assistance to burn-out victims, school supplies, Christmas presents, household items to needy families, and the operation of a Summer Emergency Home Repair Project.
+Such services include providing food, clothing, assistance to burn-out victims, school supplies, Christmas presents, household items to needy families, and the operation of the Summer Emergency Home Repair Project.
 Volunteer groups usually spend a week working on various Outreach projects.

 The Mission Statement of The Piarist School is that "The Piarist School provides a college preparatory education, involving the development of an educational community which includes parents, teachers, students, and members of the local community as co-workers in promoting the physical, intellectual, and spiritual growth of the students.
-The School is not just a place for the conveyance of subject matter to objects to be educated, but is one where the creativity needed for continuous renewal of society thrives and where formal and in-formal education are so integrated that the School becomes a center for social and cultural activities."
+The School is not just a place for the conveyance of subject matter to objects to be educated, but is one where the creativity needed for continuous renewal of society thrives and where formal and non-formal education are so integrated that the School becomes a center for social and cultural activities."